mikebranstein/nativescript-workshop-instructions/src/chapters/chapter4.md

 Inside, you'll find a variety of files.

 The frame module is used to navigate between pages, so we'll be using it later.
-I don't want to go into the weeds too far here, becuase it's not really important for you to know how and what the frame module does, but as we beign to use modules, just know that if you're curious to know how and what module functions do, you can always come and look at their source code directly in the `tns-core-modules` folder.
+I don't want to go into the weeds too far here, because it's not really important for you to know how and what the frame module does, but as we begin to use modules, just know that if you're curious to know how and what module functions do, you can always come and look at their source code directly in the `tns-core-modules` folder.

 Take a few minutes to explore the module code (if you'd like).
 Close the modules folders and files if you have them open before you continue.